 Huntsville Mayor Tommy Battle Issues Message From Capitol Hill

-Huntsville Mayor Tommy Battle
+Huntsville Mayor Tommy Battle (FILE)

 WASHINGTON, D.C.
 (WHNT) – Huntsville Mayor Tommy Battle sent out a message from his trip to Washington, D.C.
 Battle is meeting with Congressional and Senatorial leaders to discuss the impact of sequestration.